 Using evidence-based natural medicines, Dr. Yik facilitates optimal health by supporting the body’s ability to heal itself.
 Her goal is to address the cause of illness rather than to simply treat or suppress symptoms.
 Thorough medical history, physical examination, lab testing (routine blood tests, IgE/IgG food intolerance blood tests, genetic testing, hair mineral analysis, heavy metal toxicity tests, salivary hormone testing, etc.) and traditional Chinese medicine diagnostics are all used for assessment.
 Treatment often includes a combination of nutraceuticals, nutritional therapy, herbal medicine, traditional Chinese medicine and counselling.

 Besides maintaining a family practice, Dr. Yik offers her expertise through various print media (South China Morning Post, AsiaSpa, The Standard, etc.) as well as corporates/ institutions, including McKinsey & Co., Morgan Stanley, Nomura Group, Canadian Chamber of Commerce in Hong Kong and Hong Kong International School.
 She has also appeared as a naturopathic medical expert on Bloomberg Television.
-She is the author of the book, COVID-19 AND YOU: 20 Ways to Support Your Health.

 In addition to caring for patients and writing articles for her blog, Dr. Yik enjoys spending time with her three kids and husband.
 She understands the challenges associated with juggling the demands of motherhood, a home, a career and everything in-between.
 She often shares her pearls of wisdom in practice, empowering patients to find balance and fulfilment in life.